magenta-aps/osdatascanner/docs/decision-history.md

 This feature was implemented in response to a customer request to enable the exclusion of matches based on their surrounding context.

+##### Historical notes

+Up to and including version 3.28.0, OSdatascanner enforced two additional constraints as part of the context check:

+* any delimiters (regular, square, curly and angle parentheses, as well as various programming language comment markers) found within three words of a CPR number had to be balanced; and

+* the presence of the symbols `+`, `-`, `!`, `#`, or `%` within three words of
+  a CPR number would cause it to be ignored.

+These were developed several years ago in response to customer feedback about reducing false positives, but several customers subsequently reported to us that these constraints were too rigid and were causing the scanner engine to overlook real (test) CPR numbers.
+We have accordingly removed them in newer releases.

 #### Exceptions

 When adding a new CPRRule to a CustomRule, it is possible to define a list of